 #1 – Moldova

-The world’s 2nd least visited (with Kiribati as the first) and Europe’s least visited country, one would wonder why Moldova isn’t a hit with the tourists… and there’s a number of reasons why: it’s ‘remote’, it is located between Ukraine and Romania, and it’s still struggling after it gained its independence from the disassembly of the Soviet Union in the 90s (tourism hasn’t taken off that much).
+The world’s 2nd least visited (with Kiribati as the first) and Europe’s least visited country, one would wonder why Moldova isn’t a hit with the tourists… and well, there are a number of reasons why: it’s ‘remote’, it is located between Ukraine and Romania, and it’s still struggling after it gained its independence from the disassembly of the Soviet Union in the 90s (the country’s tourism efforts haven’t taken off that much).

-But if you’re a traveler who really wants to explore an unspoiled ‘off the beaten path’ destination, Moldova is the place for you!
-Though the cities aren’t much of a hit, they have very good vineyards and wineries here, so it’s a haven for winos too.
+But if you’re a traveler who wants to explore an unspoiled ‘off the beaten path’ destination, Moldova is the place for you!
+Though the cities aren’t much of a hit, they have great vineyards and wineries here, so it’s a haven for winos too.

 » Some Must-Sees: Stefan cel Mare Park, Milestii Mici, Dendrarium Park, Victory Memorial and Eternal Flame, Pădurea Domnească, and more~